Stuart Subotnick: Biography

-Subotnick is Jewish family, and grew up in a housing project in Williamsburg, Brooklyn.
+Subotnick was born into a Jewish family, and grew up in a housing project in Williamsburg, Brooklyn.
 He has a brother and a sister.
 He earned a Bachelor of Business Administration degree in accounting from Baruch College in 1962, a JD degree from Brooklyn Law School in 1968, and an LLM degree from New York University Law School in 1974.

 He is CEO and president of Metromedia Company, Inc., a privately held diversified Delaware general partnership owned by billionaire John Kluge.
 Subotnick was general partner and Executive Vice President of Metromedia starting in 1986.
 He has been President and Chief Executive Officer of the company since 2010.

 He became a director of Carnival Corporation in 1987, and a director of Carnival plc in 2003.

 He serves as Presiding Director at Carnival plc.

 He has been Senior Independent Director at Carnival PLC since April 2003.
 He serves as a Director of Carnival Cruise Lines Inc.

 He served as Vice Chairman of the Board of Orion Pictures Corporation from 1992 to July 1997.
 He co-founded Big City Radio Inc. in 1994.
 He has been Chairman of the company since that year.

 He was a member of the board of directors of AboveNet, Inc. from July 1997 to July 2012.
 He serves as a Trustee of Central Park Conservancy.

 From 1995 to 2001, he co-owned the New York/New Jersey MetroStars of Major League Soccer.
 In 2002, he owned a 330-acre thoroughbred racing farm – Anstu Stables, Inc. He serves on the board of trustees for the Park East Synagogue in Manhattan.
+In 2022, Subotnick was inducted into the Wireless Hall of Fame for his position in the cellular community.